drrindt/resume/resume.md

     P.A.T.H.S., Psychiatric And Therapeutic Health Services, Inc., Del Mar, CA

-    - Managing partner of a clinical mental health group practice serving primarily military spouses and families.
+    - Managing partner of a clinical mental health  corporation group practice serving primarily military spouses and families.
+    - Developed Programs and Business/ Marketing strategies
+    - Managament of clinical staff, education, supervision and training
     - Responsible for clinical oversight, marketing, and day-to-day operations
-    - Financial management and accounting
+    - Financial management and accounting for corportaion
+    - Liason with Insurnace Companies for provision of services and credentialing of staff

 *   **Assistant Manager**, August 1989—March 1993